All Episodes

 Gingrich, same category.

-For whatever reason, these guys, the national perception is that women are subhuman, have no rights, and yet the reality, which doesn't seem to count, which doesn't seem to permeate, is that the real enemy of the American family,
+For whatever reason, these guys, the national perception is that women are subhuman, have no rights, and yet the reality, which doesn't seem to count, which doesn't seem to permeate,

-the real enemy of American minorities, the real enemy of the institutions and traditions which have defined this nation and its greatness as a Democrat Party, and whoever leads it, right now that happens to be Barack Obama.
+is that the real enemy of the American family, the real enemy of American minorities, the real enemy of the institutions and traditions which have defined this nation and its greatness is a Democrat Party and whoever leads it.

-And somehow by quirk of fate, they are looked upon as open-minded, the people who guarantee freedom, human rights, civil rights, religious freedom, religious liberty when they're stomping on it each and every day.
+And somehow, by quirk of fate, they are looked upon as open-minded, the people who guarantee freedom, human rights, civil rights, religious freedom, religious liberty when they're stomping on it each and every day.

 It'll never be voted for by independent women.